casey/just/README.md

   cd {{target}} && make
 ```

-Passing a variable as an argument to a dependency, does not require interpolation:
+Variables can also be passed as arguments to dependencies:

 ```make
 target := "main"